 It depends where you started out.

-If you had great credit starting out, this score may take some time to reach, requiring many bad marks on your credit.
+If you had fair credit starting out, this score may be easy to reach, once you remove any bad marks on your credit.
 Three collection accounts, for example, could drop a 800 credit score well below 600.